lupyuen/lupyuen.github.io/src/nim.md

 # Appendix: Build NuttX for Ox64

-In this article, we ran a Work-In-Progress Version of __Apache NuttX RTOS for Ox64__ that has Minor Fixes for Nim...
+In this article, we compiled a Work-In-Progress Version of __Apache NuttX RTOS for Ox64__ that has Minor Fixes for Nim...

 - [__nsh/defconfig__](https://github.com/lupyuen2/wip-pinephone-nuttx/pull/47/files#diff-fa4b30efe1c5e19ba2fdd2216528406d85fa89bf3d2d0e5161794191c1566078): NuttX Config for Ox64